Garrafao/phitag/frontend/data/guides/explained-annotation-task-userankrelative.md

 **instanceID**: A unique ID for the instance.

-**dataIDs**: A maximum of 10 datIDs, corresponding to the dataID column in the uses.tsv file, for which the lemma is the same.
+**dataIDs**: A maximum of 10 dataIDs, corresponding to the dataID column in the uses.tsv file, for which the lemma is the same.
 For example: dataID1, dataID2, ..., dataID10.
 By default, dataID1 is configured as a reference sentence.

 **label_set**: An ordered set for ranking tasks, e.g., (1, 2, 3, 4,.....10), (First Usage, Second Usage, Third Usage, Fourth Usage,...., Tenth Usage), (Rank 1, Rank 2, Rank 3, Rank 4,......., Rank10), etc. By default, the first label is assigned to Usage 1, the second label to Usage 2, the third to Usage 3, and the fourth label to Usage 4.